Lambosaurus/py-c-preprocessor/README.md

 # py-c-preprocessor
-A preprocessor for C files written in C.
+A preprocessor for C files written in python